 Accordingly, the problems associated with vaping, whether addiction or harmful side-effects, could swell into tens of thousands or even hundreds of thousands of cases, especially given that these products are still being marketed and sold to consumers.
 The number of people pursuing justice against JUUL is only growing as time passes as the impact and side-effects of their dangerous products becomes more clear.

 So far, JUUL has mainly been the target of action from regulatory agencies including the Food and Drug Administration.
 The company is currently facing a criminal investigation relating to its marketing practices.
 However, for consumers, action against the company is only beginning to take shape.
-Now, more individual cases are being launched against JUUL for wrongful death, deceptive marketing practices, youth addiction, and other related side-effects.
+Now, more individual cases are being launched against JUUL for wrongful death, deceptive marketing practices, youth addiction, and other related side-effects

-So far, there have been no court victories against JUUL.
-Yet, the number of cases against the company are rapidly growing given the different side-effects resulting from use which includes severe lung damage, lung disease, stroke, heart attack, vision loss, and more.
+The number of cases against the company are rapidly growing given the different side-effects resulting from use which includes severe lung damage, lung disease, stroke, heart attack, vision loss, and more.

 In 2019, many of the Federal cases launched against JUUL were consolidated and transferred to a court in San Francisco.
 The first wrongful death lawsuit was filed against the company in 2019 and now school districts and other affected individuals are joining the action against JUUL for its harmful activities and dangerous products.
 Moreover, the momentum of those pursuing justice against the company is only growing as time passes due to the enormous impact of these dangerous e-cigarettes.